 The X3 2G much like the older first-gen X3 can double up as a portable DAC and a DAC component for systems with an analog signal line out and coaxial output for digital signal.
 It is plug and play for MAC’s but does require software and ASIO drivers to operate on Windows software as a DAC.

 FiiO has also upgraded a lot of aspects of the new X3 2nd Gen functionality.
 With the new chipset implementation, the X3 2nd Gen can now decode DSD natively unlike the older X5 which converted DSD to PCM output and the X1 which does not do it at all.
 This also includes by default SACD (got a ton of those) right down to lossy regular formats such as MP3 and not just as a standalone DAP but also as a DAC out from your PC and MAC.
 It is a thoroughly modern DAP in all respects for hi-res playback.

 Memory & OTG

-Sadly, like the X1, the new X3 does not have any inboard memory which old X3 users might feel is a draw back as it uses the same single slot micro SD card format as the X1.
-This means storage will top out at 128GB for micro SD support unlike the X5 which could hold dual micro SD cards at 256MB.
-However, FiiO have been a bit clever and added USB OTG support via firmware to the new X3 Gen 2, meaning you can add extra memory via flash drives much like Ibasso and the DX series.
-Given the ever falling price of memory cards once you hit your micro SD card size limit with the X3 2G an extra OTG small flash drive might just be a very useful alternative.
+Sadly, like the X1, the new X3 does not have any onboard memory which old X3 users might feel is a drawback as it uses the same single-slot micro SD card format as the X1.
+This means storage will top out at 128GB for micro SD support, unlike the X5 which could hold dual micro SD cards at 256MB.
+However, FiiO has been a bit clever and added USB OTG support via firmware to the new X3 Gen 2, meaning you can add extra memory via flash drives much like Ibasso and the DX series.
+Given the ever-falling price of memory cards once you hit your micro SD card size limit with the X3 2G an extra OTG small flash drive might just be a very useful alternative.